kentng201/ufinity-swe-assignment/README.md

    npm install
    ```

-3. Extract the `env.frontend` zip file, it contains three files:
+3. Extract the `env.frontend` zip file, it contains one files:
    - `.env` - This file contains env file used for production environment.
-   - `.env.development` - This file contains env file used for development environment.
 4. Copy these files to the `frontend` directory.
 5. Run the following command to start a dev server: